There are usually five General English levels.

-Beginner – for those who approach the language for the first time.
+- Beginner – if you’re approaching the language for the first time.
 In high profile schools it is followed by elementary level with knowledge of basic grammar.

-Pre-intermediate – for those who understand written English but encounter difficulty with verbal expression
+- Pre-Intermediate – if you understand written English but encounter difficulty with verbal expression.

-Intermediate – for those who have undertaken proficient English through school, usually with a good written comprehension and already proficient in oral and written English.
+- Intermediate – if you have undertaken proficient English through school, usually with good written comprehension and are already proficient in oral and written English.

-Upper-intermediate – for those who have practiced the language, are able to read independently, can have a conversation and practice good written skills.
+- Upper Intermediate – if you who have practiced the language, are able to read independently, can have a conversation and practice good written skills.
 In high profile schools this level is followed by Pre-Advanced.

-Advanced – for those with good knowledge of English and wish to enhance their skills.
-Some schools feature General English Plus focused on academic content, extensive vocabulary and advanced written competencies.
+- Advanced – if you have good knowledge of English and wish to enhance your skills.
+Some schools feature General English Plus that is focused on academic content, extensive vocabulary and advanced written competencies.

-Courses are based on a 12-week duration which schools consider mandatory in order to progress to the next level.
-This pathway may be customized however depending on personal requirements.
+Courses run for a duration of 12 weeks.
+Schools consider the 12-weeks mandatory in order to progress to the next level.
+This pathway may be customised, depending on personal requirements.

-Most schools have a Monday intake.
+Most schools have a weekly intake.
 Schools with a high academic quality have a dedicated calendar with a monthly intake.
-This enables a new start with a leveled class.
+This enables new starters to enter the course on a level playing field.